-The A level and AS level timetables will specify a period within which the practical tests must be taken by candidates.
-Within this period, Centres may conduct the practical tests at any convenient time or times.
-Candidates must complete each practical test in a single session.
+The practical tests will not be timetabled in the same way as most A/AS Level written papers.
+The AS/A Level timetable will specify a period within which the two practical tests must be taken by candidates.
+Within this period, centres may conduct the practical tests at any convenient time or times.
+Each candidate must complete each practical test in a single session.

-The candidates are not all required to take the tests at the same time, and they do not need to be sequestered until other candidates have taken the test.
-Some Centres may therefore choose to conduct each test in several sessions over a number of days or weeks.
+All candidates from a centre are not required to take the tests at the same time, and they do not need to be sequestered until other candidates have taken the test.
+Some centres may therefore choose to conduct each test in several sessions over a number of days or weeks.